Protocol Operations

-Issuance and redemption
+Issuance + redemption

 The concepts behind issuance & redemption of RTokens are very simple.
 Anyone can bring the protocol X amount worth of collateral baskets and receive X RTokens in exchange for it.
 Anyone can also bring the protocol Y RTokens and receive Y worth of collateral baskets in return.